orange2120/DSnP2018/README.md

 ## HW6 Circuit graph

-Parsing a circuit from a description fileand(AAG file) create the netlist as a graph.
+Parsing a circuit from a AIG description file (`.aag` file)

 ![Homework 6](./hw6/Homework_6.png)

+- Build the circuit netlist as a graph.
+- Print a gate
+- Perform DFS from fanin or fanout
+- Write back gates in DFS order to the `.aag` file

 ## HW7 Heap and hash

-Implement a task manager using heap and hash.
+Implement a task manager using min-heap and hash table.

 ![Homework 7](./hw7/Homework_7.png)